MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/music-on-hold.md

 Streaming Music on Hold allows you to use a supported streaming service to play music to callers.
 The streaming partner gives you a URL to add to your TeamsCallingPolicy that is then used to play music.
 You can configure streaming Music on Hold if you have a subscription with a supported partner, such as [Easy On Hold](https://easyonhold.com/).

-Once you setup the streaming content with your partner’s administration tool, you are provided with a URL for the streaming source that can then be used to configure your Teams Call Hold Policy.
+Once you set up the streaming content with your partner’s administration tool, you are provided with a URL for the streaming source that can then be used to configure your Teams Call Hold Policy.
 Streaming Music on Hold can only be configured with PowerShell.

 To configure streaming Music on Hold, use the PowerShell cmdlets [New/Get/Set/Grant/Remove-CsTeamsCallingPolicy](/powershell/module/teams/set-csteamscallingpolicy) and [New/Get/Set/Grant/Remove-CsTeamsCallHoldPolicy](/powershell/module/teams/set-csteamscallholdpolicy).